KyberNetwork/fpr-sdk.js/README.md

 This SDK library provides convenient methods to deploy and operate a Kyber FPR reserve, allowing you to interact with KyberNetwork's reserve smart contracts as if they were JavaScript objects.

+Walkthrough tutorial coming soon.

 *Software is currently in alpha, please use with care*

+## Requirements

+1. An Web3 Provider.
+To get started, you can get a free account at [Infura](https://infura.io)
+2. An Ethereum Account, with the corresponding private key or passphrase

 ## Installation